Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 # 2. Train an initial model

-Follow these steps to understand the developer workflow, the data used to train and test models, and how to create the initial Custom Speech model.
+Follow these steps to understand the developer workflow and create the initial Custom Speech model.

 This initial Custom Speech model will be used as an accuracy benchmark to compare against future models.